The Dramatic Club Hotel, Melbourne

 The play tells the story of an alcoholic, who spends most of his time at the Sickle and Sheaf bar.
 One day, his daughter begs him to return to his family.
 He initially ignored her, until she is hit in the head by a flying bottle.

 On her death bed, she begs her father to abandon alcohol, to which he agrees.
 Ten Nights in a Bar-room was a financial success for Arthur and became the second most popular book of the Victorian Era, following Uncle Tom’s Cabin.

 The novel was easily transferred to play format, so it was frequently used to promote liquor prohibition and temperance to large audiences.

-Although his career as an hotelier was short lived, not so was his acting.
-He first treaded the boards in 1859, and retired from the stage in 1897.
-He died in St Kilda in 1913 aged 79.
+Ireland’s acting career though was much more successful.
+He first appeared on stage in 1859, and retired as an actor in 1897.
+Ireland died in St Kilda in 1913 aged 79.